Breast enlargement surgery in Bournemouth

 Perhaps you have always wanted larger breasts.
 Or you may want to enhance the shape of your breasts following pregnancy or weight loss.
 Breast augmentation patients often report psychological benefits following the procedure including:

 - Increased self esteem (self confidence)

 - Body balance, feeling breast are more in proportion with your body.

 What kind of breast implant should I choose?

-- Based on your own needs our Nuffield Health consultant may also discuss and advise you on what implant might be best to use
+- Based on your own needs your consultant may also discuss and advise you on what implant might be best to use

 - Textured liquid implants with a simple round shape often give as good results as shaped cohesive-gel implants